genderphasing

 or: my alienation does not make me subhuman

-i saw a post on cohost linking to silicon valley's quest to build god and control humanity, by edward ongweso jr. and when i got to this bit:
+i saw a post on cohost linking to an essay in the nation. and when i got to this bit:

 Today's transhumanist vision may appeal because of its digital gloss and futurist splendor, but [Christian fundamentalist turned transhumanist turned tech critic Meghan] O'Gieblyn notes a fatalistic undertone despite all the ideas borrowed from Christian theology.
 She writes that transhumanism's "rather depressing gospel message insists we are inevitably going to be superseded by machines, and that the only way we can survive the Singularity is to become machines ourselves–objects that we for centuries regarded as lower than plants and animals."